henriquedgarcia/viewport_handler/README.md

 # viewport_handler
-A handler for 360 video preview window
+A handler for 360° video viewport